 Update the repositories and install ownCloud:

-sudo apt-get install owncloud
+sudo apt-get update sudo apt-get install owncloud

 During the installation process, the package manager will install ownCloud along with all the software dependencies needed.